jhewt/gumer-psn/README.md

 Contribute
 =========
-Contribute by cloning the repository and start making changes to make it better and better, other API has failed because of being very "Copyrighted" and closed source.
+Contribute by cloning the repository and start making changes, submit pull requests, features or issues to make it better and better, other API has failed because of being very "Copyrighted" and closed source.
 This is different, I'm also planning on making a site using PSN profiles but I want everyone to join in order to make the perfect PSN API possible and FREE.

 If you want to make a donation, feel free to do it to my paypal account: jose_sachs@hotmail.com.
 It helps me to prioritaze this project... and a coffe while coding isn't bad hehe.